biirving/michinaga/README.md

 # michinaga
 Messing with transformers, in the context of wealth accumulation.
-In the manner in which the Fujiwara's greatest son would have seen their potential.
+Thus the manner in which the Fujiwara would have seen their potential.